-Welcome to our Garden Blog, the area of our site where we let you know what we’re up to and anything we think might be of interest in the big wide world of gardening.
-We're lucky to have our own horticulturists on hand to keep you informed and we hope you find the gardening blog entries of interest.
+Welcome to our Garden Blog, where we let you know what we’re up to in the garden and anything we think might be of interest in the big wide world of gardening.
+With regular updates from Jo and Stephanie, from sowing to harvesting and even great recipes, we hope you enjoy following our gardening exploits!

 - View All Entries

 We are great obelisk gardeners and have a number of competitor obelisks going strong, some a bit flaky by now.
 However when you introduced your obelisks we had two and then two more as they are far superior to the competitor ones and are sturdier and easier to erect !
 We have David Austin hybrid roses trained up them and they are now in flower.